sipherxyz/token-and-initial-public-sale/README.md

 ## Test

-Before running tests, make sure you are using the project typescript version to prevent any type erros Run all Mocha tests:
+Before running tests, make sure you are using the project typescript version to prevent any type errors

+Run all Mocha tests:

 `yarn hardhat test`